Ruth Lawrence: Research

-Lawrence's 1990 paper, "Homological representations of the Hecke algebra", in Communications in Mathematical Physics, introduced, among other things, certain novel linear representations of the braid group — known as Lawrence–Krammer representations.
+Lawrence's 1990 paper "Homological representations of the Hecke algebra", in Communications in Mathematical Physics, introduced, among other things, certain novel linear representations of the braid group – known as Lawrence–Krammer representations.
 In papers published in 2000 and 2001, Daan Krammer and Stephen Bigelow established the faithfulness of Lawrence's representation.
 This result goes by the phrase "braid groups are linear."

-Awards and honors
+Awards and honours

 In 2012 she became a fellow of the American Mathematical Society.